mcellteam/cellblender_tutorials/getting_started.rst

 Create Reaction Output
 ---------------------------------------------

 Open the **Reaction Output Settings** panel.
-Click the "plus" sign 3 times to save reaction data for each of 3 different molecule species.
+Click the **+** sign 3 times to save reaction data for each of the 3 different molecule species.
 They will show up as errors because they haven't been chosen yet, and there are no default values.

 .. image:: ./images/gs_rxn_viz_output_three_new.png